nielsenjared/nielsenjared.github.io/content/blog/illusions-competence-humility/index.md

 That's a lot to think about!

+## How to Avoid Illusions of Competence

-How do we avoid illusions?
+How do we avoid illusions of competence?

 Practice.